rickypchen/solmap/README.md

 Consuming Genability's API was difficult because it was so new.
 We were able to eventually get the data that we needed, but searching through documentation to find what we needed took a lot of our time.

-We we're dealing with a HUGE amount of data.
+We were dealing with a HUGE amount of data.
 Sorting through every zip-code/county in the U.S. meant there was little room for error.

 ##Accomplishments:

-We we're able to pitch and demo our working MVP after 8 hours of work.
+We were able to pitch and demo our working MVP after 8 hours of work.

 ##What we learned